emexos/emexOS1/README.md

 - `zig build -Dnofetch -Dclean` - Remove (cache, output), build and run.

 ## Console
-After booting, you will be asked for a password + user both are "emex" by default, to log in.
+After booting, you will be asked for a password and username, both are `emex` by default.
 The password can be changed in `shared/config/user.h`.

 Currently, no SMP support is available just yet so emexOS runs using only a single core.